 Vamoulké was arrested on July 29, 2016, according to media reports and one of the journalist’s lawyers, Alice Nkom.
 Vamoulké, who headed CRTV from 2005 until 2016, was removed from his post shortly before his arrest, according to media reports.

-Nkom said Vamoulké’s arrest was reprisal for his management of CRTV.
+Nkom said Vamoulké’s arrest was a reprisal for his management of CRTV.
 "The official reason for his arrest is a pretext for trying to silence journalists in Cameroon…Amadou never accepted as black what he knew was white," Nkom said.

 An individual familiar with Vamoulké’s journalistic career and his legal case who asked to remain anonymous for fear of reprisal told CPJ that Vamoulké had strong ethical and journalistic standards.
-He was reputed for "high levels of professionalism…in spite of directives from the government and state apparatus…in some cases he contravened the directives," the individual said.
+He was reputed for "high levels of professionalism…in spite of directives from the government and state apparatus…in some cases, he contravened the directives," the individual said.
 Without this adherence to journalistic values and concern for "general interests and general good" over "power to influence," Vamoulké would not be in detention, that person said.

-In October 2017, the International Union of Francophone Press in a Facebook post attested to Vamoulké’s integrity and called his ongoing detention "a relentless attempt to demonstrate guilt despite the absence of facts justifying such an accusation."
+In October 2017, the International Union of Francophone Press, in a Facebook post, attested to Vamoulké’s integrity and called his ongoing detention "a relentless attempt to demonstrate guilt despite the absence of facts justifying such an accusation."

-“[H]earings are taking place at the rhythm of one session every month or every one-and-a-half month…there is absolutely no justice,” that person told CPJ in October 2020.
+“[H]earings are taking place at the rhythm of one session every month or every one-and-a-half month…there is absolutely no justice,” that second person told CPJ in October 2020.

 In response, the Cameroonian government asserted that Vamoulké’s detention “complies with legal provisions,” according to the notice.

 In February 2022, during the Africa Cup of Nations in Cameroon, CPJ and 26 other civil society organizations published an open letter calling for the release of journalists and others arbitrarily detained in the country.